 The cost of obtaining a verification report will depend on which qualified supplier you choose, and the amount of time it may take to evaluate your financial documentation.
-The average price may range from \$3,000 to \$5,000 depending on the extent and complexity of your personal net worth.
+The cost of this review will depend on the extent and complexity of your net worth.

 The amount of time it takes to evaluate your financial documentation and prepare a verification report will vary.
 Factors such as the volume of financial documentation you provide and the processing capacity of the qualified supplier can impact the timing.
-The qualified suppliers are required to complete a verification report within 60 days.